leshy/redux-meta/readme.md

 helpers for automatic construction of state reducers and actions used for big repetetive stuff like different tyoes of remote resources

-## sails blueprint api actions and reducers
+## sails.js blueprint api actions and reducers

-creates a substate named as the model, offers actions to remoteCreate remoteUpdate and remoteRemove
+creates a substate named as the model, offers actions to remoteCreate remoteUpdate and remoteRemove, automatically subscribes to remote changes via sails blueprint api

 stores data as immutable.js instances